 ITC Consultant Travel Expense Policy

-This travel policy applies to all Consultants that travel on business for SAE ITC (Industry Technologies Consortia).
+This travel policy applies to all U.S and International Consultants that travel on business for SAE ITC.
 The document establishes procedures for Consultants to follow when business travel occurs.
-SAE ITC will reimburse Consultants for reasonable expenses incurred while traveling on business for SAE ITC International or the SAE ITC Industry Technologies Consortia (ITC).
+SAE ITC will reimburse Consultants for reasonable expenses incurred while traveling on business for SAE ITC.

 SAE ITC permits choices in booking travel arrangements including air, hotel and car.
 Such choices include the following three options:

 - Using your own travel agency

 - Direct with an airline, hotel or car rental agency

 - Via any internet travel site.